-The company considers its key performance indicators to be revenue, operating profit and market share.
+The company considers its key performance indicators to be revenue, profit after tax and market share.

 The directors consider the financial performance for the company this year to have been satisfactory.
-A summary of the financial results for the year ended 31 March 2021 is set out below:
+A summary of the financial results for the year ended 31 March 2023 is set out below: